 Map of Rome with top sightseeings, things to do and places to see

 Additionally, I did a couple tours in Rome with Walks of Italy, I joined the VIP Caesar's Palace Tour, an intimate tour and the only one that gives exclusive access to the home of Rome's first emperor.
 It's such a privilege to enter the house of Augustus Caesar.
 The frescos are amazingly well preserved.

 The other day I joined the Rome Food Tour, which I highly recommend to anyone, not only for foodies!
 We started in the morning with shopping at a local market, tastings of olive oil, cheese and meat and finished the day by making our own pizza.
 Good fun and very delizioso...

-For those of you, who want a private and unique experience, have a look at Withlocals.
-You will find plenty of alternatives, suitable for all ages and needs, carefully hand-picked by true locals.
+For those of you who want a private and unique experience, have a look at Withlocals.
+You will find plenty of tours, suitable for all ages and needs, carefully hand-picked by true locals.
+The food tours are just mouth-watering, not to mention the home dinners!
 If you are the Art & Culture type, then most of their tours will cover all the highlights of the city, but also many hidden gems, taking you off-the-beaten tracks.

 On this trip in particular I decided to not stay in hotels and booked private accommodations on Airbnb.
 I thought it would be a great way to meet locals and get a glimpse of how Italians live.
 Without exceptions, all of my stays were fantastic and I'm happy to show you exactly the places where I stayed.